 WASHINGTON – The Latest on the Trump administration's revived travel ban for visitors from six mostly Muslim countries (all times local):

-Friday's remarks by Mohammad Javad Zarif came after the Trump administration set criteria for visa applicants from six mainly Muslim nations and all refugees that require a "close" family or business tie to the United States.
-The move comes after the Supreme Court partially restored President Donald Trump's executive order that was widely criticized as a ban on Muslims.
+Friday's remarks by Mohammad Javad Zarif came after the Trump administration set criteria for visa applicants from the six Muslim-majority nations and all refugees that require a "close" family or business tie to the United States.

-The new guidelines sent to U.S. embassies and consulates on Wednesday say that applicants from the six countries must prove a relationship with a parent, spouse, child, adult son or daughter, son-in-law, daughter-in-law or sibling in the U.S. Later, the State Department and the Homeland Security Department added "fiancé" to that definition of "close familial relationship" — but not grandparents or grandchildren.
+The guidelines sent to U.S. embassies and consulates initially said applicants must prove a relationship with a parent, spouse, child, adult son or daughter, son-in-law, daughter-in-law or sibling in the U.S. Later, the State Department and the Homeland Security Department added "fiancé" to that definition of "close familial relationship" — but not grandparents or grandchildren.

 Zarif, who has persistently assailed the travel ban, wrote on his Twitter account that the "U.S. now bans Iranian grandmothers from seeing their grandchildren, in a truly shameful exhibition of blind hostility to all Iranians."

 The scaled-back version of President Donald Trump's travel ban is likely to generate a new round of court battles.